noraake/so_long/README.md

 ## 📋 Map Rules

-The map uses the following characters:
+The map must follow the required format and contain:

 | Symbol | Meaning     |
 | ------ | ----------- |